oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/creatingmodel/creatingmodel.md

 ## Task 1: Downloading / Accessing Notebooks

 Everything that we're going to talk about, you can find in two files:

-1. (Optional) If you're using your own data (generating it by following the workshop), and you have [all the prerequisites](https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/livelabs/hols/dataextraction/intro/intro.md) installed, you can check out [this notebook](https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/livelabs/notebooks/hol1_online_analysis.ipynb) that connects directly to the Autonomous DB through Instant Client and the database's wallet and creates a model from scratch.
+1. (Recommended) If you're using the data found in the [Kaggle dataset](https://www.kaggle.com/jasperan/league-of-legends-1v1-matchups-results): [access this notebook](https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/livelabs/notebooks/hol1_offline_analysis.ipynb)

-2. (Recommended) If you're using the data found in the [Kaggle dataset](https://www.kaggle.com/jasperan/league-of-legends-1v1-matchups-results): [access this notebook](https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/livelabs/notebooks/hol1_offline_analysis.ipynb)
+2. (Optional) If you're using your own data (generating it by following the workshop), and you have [all the prerequisites](https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/livelabs/hols/dataextraction/intro/intro.md) installed, you can check out [this notebook](https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/livelabs/notebooks/hol1_online_analysis.ipynb) that connects directly to the Autonomous DB through Instant Client and the database's wallet and creates a model from scratch.

-    > For more advanced users, you always have the possibility to download the dataset directly from Kaggle using [Kaggle's API](https://github.com/Kaggle/kaggle-api), and running:
+3. (Optional) For advanced users, you always have the possibility to download the dataset directly from Kaggle using [Kaggle's API](https://github.com/Kaggle/kaggle-api), and running:

-    ```bash
+    ```console
     kaggle datasets download jasperan/league-of-legends-1v1-matchups-results
     ```